 To get started:

-- Look on getingolf.org/inclusive and search for your local inclusive facility or find your local facility and find out what activity they have running for new players.
+Search for your local inclusive facility or find your local facility and find out what activity they have running for new players.

 Terry Kirby is a physically impaired golfer who plays from a seated position.
 Find out why he loves the game of golf and why you should take up the game too.